Yamanashi: A Wine Lover's Paradise — The Appeal of Grapes and Wine

 Access to Yamanashi

-- About 1.5 hours by train from Tokyo Station (using Limited Express Azusa/Kaiji)
+- About 1.5 hours by train from Tokyo Station (using the Limited Express Azusa or Kaiji).

-- About 2 hours by car from Shinjuku (using the Chuo Expressway)
+- About 2 hours by car from Shinjuku (via the Chuo Expressway).

 Summary and Frequently Asked Questions